 Top of the page

-After surgery, it is common to have some minor bleeding from the cut (incision) made by your doctor.
-But problems may occur that cause you to bleed too much.
+After surgery, it is common to have some minor bruising or bleeding from the cut (incision) made by your doctor.
+But problems may occur that cause you to bleed too much in the surgery area.

 An injury to a blood vessel can cause bleeding after surgery.
 Other causes include medicines such as aspirin or anticoagulants (blood thinners).

 Your doctor examined you to find the cause of the bleeding.
 You may have had imaging tests, such as a CT scan, MRI, or ultrasound.

 To help stop the bleeding, your doctor may have put pressure on the incision or sewn up or cauterized (sealed) the incision.
 Or you may have had surgery to stop bleeding inside the surgery area.
 Your doctor also may have given you medicines that help stop the bleeding.